bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 psql -U postgres -c "CREATE USER \`whoami\` WITH PASSWORD 'password' SUPERUSER"

 It should prompt you for a password.
 Type the password that you created when you installed PostgreSQL.
-Once you type the correct password, you should see “CREATE ROLE”.
+Once you type the correct password, you should see “CREATE ROLE ".

 Now you will create your PostgreSQL password file.
 Type the following into your Ubuntu shell to open Visual Studio Code and create a new file.